 We will continue to follow guidance from our local health department, the CSDE (CT State Dept. of Education), and integrate stakeholder feedback.
-Our plan is in DRAFT form at this time, will be updated as needed, and will be posted on our school website.
+If you have feedback regarding this plan, please email it to mjenkins@lisbonschool.org.
 If you require a translated copy or a printed copy, please let us know.